Getting Started with Dialogue

 1. Overview

-Dialogue is an event-based realtime communication library built on Socket.IO, Hono, and Bun.
+Dialogue is an event-based realtime communication library built on Socket.IO and Hono.
+It supports both Bun and Node.js runtimes, auto-detecting which to use.
 It provides a simple, type-safe API for building real-time applications like chat, notifications, live dashboards, multiplayer games, and IoT systems.

 1.1 Key Features